How to be less awkward

 How to be less awkward: illustration of person looking embarrassed

 Confession: I’m that person—the one who asks people to be their friend.
-Under normal circumstances, I suppose, friendships evolve through social interactions.
-But after moving halfway across the country in my early 30s, I needed friends to survive all the changes in my life—so I straight-up asked people I connected with if they wanted to be friends with me.
+Under normal circumstances, I guess, friendships evolve through social interaction.
+But after moving halfway across the country in my early 30s, I needed friends ASAP to survive all the changes in my life—so I straight-up asked people I connected with if they wanted to be friends with me

 Here’s the funny part: it’s worked 100% of the time.